-We are able to solve the problems with label propagation for graph connectivity.
-Our solution to obtaining sublinear convergence and near optimal work is surprisingly simple.
-We use an interesting method of propagating directed edges and alternating edge direction.
 In this paper we say that a $(v,u)$ edge is directed from $v$ to $u$ and $(\cdot, \cdot)$ denotes an ordered pair that distinguishes $(v,u)$ from $(u,v)$.
 We call the counter-oriented $(v,u),(u,v)$ edges the \emph{twins} of a conjugate pair.
 An undirected $\{u,v\}$ edge in $G$ is then comprised of these twins.
-To propagate a label $u$ we create just the $(v,u)$ twin such that the direction is towards the lesser label.
-In the next step we reverse the direction to return the opposite twin, $(u,v)$, if $u$ is the new minimum label for $v$.
+To propagate a label $w$ from edge $(v,u)$ we create just the $(u,w)$ twin.
+In the next step we reverse the direction to return the opposite twin, $(w,u)$, if $w$ is the minimum label for $u$.
 We'll call these two edge operations \emph{label propagation} and \emph{symmetrization}, respectively.
-Then without loops every vertex in each step propagates and retains its current minimum label.
+Concomitant with label propagation is a \emph{min update} on $u$'s minimum label, which may or may not change.
+Contraction of the graph is due to the \emph{label propagation} operation, and \emph{symmetrization} ensures that a vertex and its minimum label are able to exchange new minimum labels.
+Thus every vertex in each step propagates and retains its current minimum label.
 Let $l(v)$ be the current minimum label for $v$.
-Thus for an edge $(v,u)$ we get either $(u,v)$ or $(u,l(v))$ in a single step.
-Our method maintains a stable edge count because reversing $(v,l(v))$ to $(l(v),v)$ allows $v$ to receive a new label from $l(v)$, and $v$ will not keep the obsolete $(v,l(v))$ edge.
-While the proof of logarithmic convergence is elusive, it behaves well and empirically takes $O(\log n)$ steps.
-Figure~\ref{fig:method} illustrates our method where the starting minimum label for each vertex is the lowest vertex ID among its neighbors and itself.
+Then for an edge $(v,u)$ we get $(u,l(v))$ or $(u,v)$ in a single step, due to either \emph{label propagation} or \emph{symmetrization}, respectively.
+Each edge is replaced by a new edge and hence the method maintains a stable edge count.
+The essential operations are summarized as follows.